- 1 Excretory system in humans beings

 Function of Urine

-- Each kidney has large numbers of these filtration units known as nephron.
+- Each kidney has large numbers of these filtration units known as nephrons.

 - The nitrogenous waste like urea or uric acid is removed from blood in the kidney, thus kidneys are the basic filtration units.

 - Some substances in the initial filtrate such as glucose, amino acids, salts & a major amount of water are selectively reabsorbed as the urine flows along the tube.
-This depends on how excess water is there in the blood and on how much of dissolved waste is there to be excreted.
+This depends on how excess water is there in the blood and on how much-dissolved waste is there to be excreted.

 - The formation of urine in each kidney enters a long tube, the ureter which connects the kidneys with the urinary bladder.